Marloto/cnd-ws2025-26/README.md

-# cnd-ws2025-26
+# Cloud-native Development

-Examples from Lecture in Wintersemester 2025/26
+_Examples from Lecture in Wintersemester 2025/26_

+## Beispiele